 Australian prime minister abandons greenhouse gas target

-CANBERRA, Australia (AP) — Australia's prime minister has abandoned plans to legislate to limit greenhouse gas emissions to head off a revolt by conservative lawmakers.
+CANBERRA, Australia (AP) — Australia's prime minister on Monday abandoned plans to legislate to limit greenhouse gas emissions to head off a revolt by conservative lawmakers.

 Malcolm Turnbull on Monday conceded that he could not get legislation through the House of Representatives where his conservative coalition holds only a single-seat majority.